acebot712/the-nothing-app/docs/guidebook/chapter_2.md

 Key navigation lifecycle hooks include:

-1. **useNavigation**: Provides the navigation object for any component
+1. **useNavigation**: Provides the navigation object for any componen
 2. **useFocusEffect**: Runs effects when a screen gains focus
 3. **useIsFocused**: Returns a boolean indicating if the screen is focused
 4. **useNavigationState**: Accesses the current navigation state